mykltronn/gabble/README.md

--- when new user is created, the user is also authenticated   [] -- check new post for a title and body and check length of both   [*] -- user can only like a post once per postId        [] -- user can only delete post if userId = activeUser       [] -- homepage displays without authentication but doesn't allow post   [] -- display NUMBER of likes        []
+-- when new user is created, the user is also authenticated   [] -- check new post for a title and body and check length of both   [*] -- user can only like a post once per postId        [] -- user can only delete post if posts userId = activeUser       [] -- homepage displays without authentication but doesn't allow post   [*] -- display NUMBER of likes        []
+-- display date of modify to posts and likes      []

 PHASE THREE:
 FINISHING touches: